syntacore/snippy/llvm/tools/llvm-snippy/docs/index.rst

 Overview
 ========

 LLVM-snippy is a random test generator (RTG) based on LLVM.
-It currently only supports RISC-V, but is potentially target-independent.
+It currently supports RISC-V and AArch64(experimental), but can potentially support any target.

 LLVM-snippy generates snippets |nbsp| -- |nbsp| sequences of randomly selected machine instructions with randomly selected registers, immediates, and other